harshanajayarathna/harshanajayarathna/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a fullstack developer with 7 years of experience.
+💡 &nbsp;I'm a fullstack developer with 7 years of hands on experience.
+I've contributed my skills & knowledge over 17 projects which are using in Australia, New Zealand & Sri Lanka.
 <!--🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\